indico/indico/docs/source/config/settings.rst

     on the server (such as generating the Book of Abstracts or exporting contributions to PDF) will be disabled.

+    For security reasons we recommend setting this to the special string ``'podman'`` and installing Podman on the system.
+That way, any LaTeX rendering will be done in a container, and thus fully sandboxed from the rest of Indico.
+When using this string, a default TeXLive image is used.
+If you want to use a different one for whatever reason, you can specify it like this: ``'podman:imagename:version'`` (anything that both ``podman pull`` and ``podman run`` understands can be used).

     Default: ``None``

 .. data:: STRICT_LATEX